Have A Problem With Saving Money? You Are Not Alone

 This is another huge financial mistake.
 Procrastination can be very costly; for example, if you save RM100 per month for 25 years at an interest rate of 3% you will accumulate RM44,712.
 If you chose to start saving later, and you saved for 15 years instead, you would only have accumulated RM22,754.
 This is the advantage of compounding interest.
 And this is a really conservative example!

-If a Toyota Vios driver decided to fill up a full tank before the recent petrol hike of RM0.10 for RON95.
+What happens if a Toyota Vios driver decided to fill up a full tank before a petrol hike of RM0.10 for RON95?
 Before the price hike, his full tank would have cost him RM87.75 (RM1.95 x 45 litres).
 After the price hike, it would cost him RM92.25 (RM2.05 x 45 litres).
 So, he would have made a one-time saving of RM4.50 only.

 That may just be enough for a plate of mixed rice with two dishes.
 Look for real ways to save instead of focusing on the petty things.